- What We Do

 The hike is moderate at about 2.5 miles round trip with around 300 feet of elevation gain.
-It will include a stop at Ross Cove beach where we’ll then take in the evening view before turning back.
+It will include a stop at Ross Cove beach where we’ll then take in some gorgeous views before heading back to the parking lot.

 In 2004, POST stepped in to fund protection of the bluff, restore it to ecological health, and construct a 1.6-mile section of the California Coastal Trail that now runs across it.
 Today, all 161 acres of the bluff are fully protected in perpetuity – a process that took four transactions, 11 years of work, and an array of visionaries, landowners and donors, both public and private.

 This event is part of POST’s community event series.
 These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support.